andthenenteredalex/andthenenteredalex.github.io/_posts/2017-8-30-Lesson-4-Command-Line-Basics-for-MAC.md

 This `/` character works for other commands too.

-Run `ls fun/cat` to list the contents of the cat directory.
+Run `ls fun/cat` to list the contents of the "cat" directory.

 Run `cd fun/cat` to change the directory to "cat".